ome/omero-documentation/omero/sysadmins/unix/server-ubuntu-ice36.rst

     :end-before: #end-step02

 Create a database user and initialize a new database for OMERO.
-For the commands below to work, add if required the user you are currently logged to the newly created database:
+For the commands below to work, add if required the user you are currently logged in as to the newly created database:

 .. literalinclude:: walkthrough/walkthrough_ubuntu1604.sh